thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

     + FullyQualifiedErrorId : Microsoft.PowerShell.Commands.WriteErrorException,DevClusterSetup.ps1

-#### Solution
+#### <a name="solution"></a>Solution

-Fermez la fenêtre PowerShell active et ouvrez une nouvelle fenêtre PowerShell en tant qu’administrateur.
-Vous devriez pouvoir exécuter le script.
+Close the current PowerShell window and open a new PowerShell window as an administrator.
+You should now be able to successfully run the script.

-## Échecs de connexion au cluster
+## <a name="cluster-connection-failures"></a>Cluster connection failures

-### Applets de commande PowerShell de Service Fabric non reconnues dans Azure PowerShell
+### <a name="service-fabric-powershell-cmdlets-are-not-recognized-in-azure-powershell"></a>Service Fabric PowerShell cmdlets are not recognized in Azure PowerShell

-#### Problème
+#### <a name="problem"></a>Problem

-Si vous essayez d’exécuter l’une des applets de commande PowerShell de Service Fabric, par exemple `Connect-ServiceFabricCluster`, dans une fenêtre Azure PowerShell, l’applet de commande échoue avec un message indiquant qu’elle n’est pas reconnue.
-Cela est dû au fait qu’Azure PowerShell utilise la version 32 bits de Windows PowerShell (même sur les versions 64 bits du système d’exploitation), tandis que les applets de commande Service Fabric fonctionnent uniquement dans des environnements 64 bits.
+If you try to run any of the Service Fabric PowerShell cmdlets, such as `Connect-ServiceFabricCluster` in an Azure PowerShell window, it fails, saying that the cmdlet is not recognized.
+The reason for this is that Azure PowerShell uses the 32-bit version of Windows PowerShell (even on 64-bit OS versions), whereas the Service Fabric cmdlets only work in 64-bit environments.

-#### Solution
+#### <a name="solution"></a>Solution

-Exécutez toujours les applets de commande Service Fabric directement à partir de Windows PowerShell.
+Always run Service Fabric cmdlets directly from Windows PowerShell.

->[AZURE.NOTE] La dernière version d'Azure PowerShell ne crée aucun raccourci spécial, et cela ne devrait donc plus se reproduire.
+>[AZURE.NOTE] The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.

-### Exception durant l’initialisation de type
+### <a name="type-initialization-exception"></a>Type Initialization exception

-#### Problème
+#### <a name="problem"></a>Problem

-Quand vous êtes connecté au cluster dans PowerShell, l’erreur TypeInitializationException apparaît pour System.Fabric.Common.AppTrace.
+When you are connecting to the cluster in PowerShell, you see the error TypeInitializationException for System.Fabric.Common.AppTrace.

-#### Solution
+#### <a name="solution"></a>Solution

-Votre variable PATH n’a pas été correctement définie durant l’installation.
-Déconnectez-vous de Windows, puis reconnectez-vous.
-Cela permettra d’actualiser votre variable.
+Your path variable was not correctly set during installation.
+Please sign out of Windows and sign back in.
+This will fully refresh your path.

-### La connexion au cluster est mise en échec avec une indication de fermeture de l’objet
+### <a name="cluster-connection-fails-with-object-is-closed"></a>Cluster connection fails with "Object is closed"

-#### Problème
+#### <a name="problem"></a>Problem

-Un appel à Connect-ServiceFabricCluster est mis en échec avec une erreur de ce type :
+A call to Connect-ServiceFabricCluster fails with an error like this:

     Connect-ServiceFabricCluster : The object is closed.
     At line:1 char:1